 A multiparameter test that monitors physiologic signals during sleep; used as a diagnostic tool in sleep medicine.

-A state of sleep characterized by low-amplitude, fast-frequency EEG, vivid dreams, and loss of muscle tone.
+A state of sleep characterized by fast-frequency, desynchronized activity on EEG, vivid dreams, and loss of muscle tone.
 Normally occurs 60-90 minutes after sleep onset.
 Also known as “paradoxical sleep.”